februarypython/Shannon_Steen/SQL_assignments/users/README.md

     5. POST to /users/create - calls the create method to insert a new user record into our database.
 This POST should be sent from the form on the page /users/new.
 Redirect to /users/<id> once created.
     6. GET /users/<id>/destroy - calls the destroy method to remove a particular user with the given id.
 Redirect back to /users once deleted.
     7. POST /users/<id> - calls the update method to process the submitted form sent from /users/<id>/edit.
 Redirect to /users/<id> once updated.

+3.4.18 initial commit
+3.7.18 moving files to new directory, updated readme